istio/istio.io/content/blog/2019/custom-ingress-gateway/index.md

 ---
-title: Deploy a custom ingress gateway using cert-manager
+title: Deploy a Custom Ingress Gateway Using Cert-Manager
 description: Describes how to deploy a custom ingress gateway using cert-manager manually.
 subtitle: Custom ingress gateway
 publishdate: 2019-01-10